davidrbourke/KCAD/3. Deployments/README.md

 ## Deployment Strategy
 1. **Recreate** - Destroy all the running instances, then create new instances.
-During the period before re-deployment, the application is unaccessible.
+During the period before re-deployment, the application is inaccessible.
 2. **RollingUpdate** - Default - take down an old version and bring up a new version one by one, the deployment is seemless, the application is always available.

 A new deployment can be done through updating the deployment definition file.